Nassau Coliseum: Concerts

 The Coliseum was one of only two venues in the United States where Pink Floyd mounted their limited run of shows for The Wall Tour.
 The group performed five concerts from February 24 through 28, 1980 one of which was filmed and only appeared as an underground tape.
-In August 1988, they recorded and filmed the Delicate Sound of Thunder over four nights at the Coliseum.
+Between August 19 and 23, 1988, on their A Momentary Lapse of Reason Tour, they recorded and filmed the majority of the subsequent live album Delicate Sound of Thunder.

 Live on Long Island 04–18–80 by The Marshall Tucker Band was the original lineup's final concert and the final recording of bassist and founding member Tommy Caldwell, who died just ten days later in an automobile accident.
 Tommy Caldwell is pictured on the album cover.
 The Coliseum album was the first to feature a complete concert from the original band.
 However, the album wasn't released until 26 years later.
 The band was touring in support of their album Tenth at the time, and the recording features the songs "It Takes Time" and "Cattle Drive" from that release as well as classics such as "Heard It in a Love Song", "Searchin' for a Rainbow" and "Can't You See".

 Billy Joel's concert from his 1982 tour at the Coliseum was recorded for a 1983 HBO concert special and VHS/Laser Disc release, Billy Joel: Live From Long Island.

 Bruce Springsteen has performed at the arena numerous times, most notably during a three-night stand in December 1980.
 A number of songs from these shows were part of his 1986 live album, Live/1975–85, and full recordings of the three performances were released between 2015 and 2021.
 The New Year's Eve show in particular is often regarded by fans as one of the greatest gigs of Springsteen's career.